Bluff electrifying banner2

 A milestone in carbon reduction

-In September 2024, Road Science reached a major milestone in our sustainability journey with the commissioning of an electric hot oil heater at the Bluff Bitumen Plant.
-This innovative system replaces fossil fuel-based process heat with renewable electric energy, directly supporting Waka Kotahi NZ Transport Agency’s low emission transport transition and aligning with New Zealand’s national target of carbon neutrality by 2050.
+In September 2024, Road Science reached a major milestone in our sustainability journey with the commissioning of an electric hybrid heating system at our Bluff Bitumen Plant - a first-of-its-kind solution designed to overcome the limitations of traditional fossil fuel heating.
+Rather than relying on high-peak, on-demand heating, the system maintains bitumen at a steady 135°C using renewable electricity, reducing energy demand from 1.3 MW to just 200 kW.
+This shift was made possible through innovative tank redesign and enhanced insulation, and directly supports Waka Kotahi NZ Transport Agency’s low emission transport transition and aligns with New Zealand’s national target of carbon neutrality by 2050.

 Over 60% emissions reduction achieved